Clinical-Genomics/rdds/src/rdds/gicam/README.md

 `rdds.gicam train [path-to-hd5]`

+## Training
+> When retraining model on a new dataset, make sure train/test distributions are comparable.
+Do this in the `DatasetLoader.view_data_distributions=True` and modifying `seed` if necessary for proper data split.

 ## Design Considerations
 GENMOD is not a probabilistic module.
 Linear response and discrete steps in output score.
 Different step magnitude compared to MIVMIR (variant rank score model).